 Given its output depends on future pay, it's an estimator rather than a calculator.

-Force IT firewalls may block parts of it, use on a private device, use CHROME on desktops/laptops or SAFARI/Ipad (it hangs if you use Firefox, Edge not tested).
+Force IT firewalls and third party wi-fi will it.
+ONLY use on a private device at home, please use CHROME on desktops/laptops or SAFARI/Ipad (it hangs if you use Firefox, Edge not tested).
 It does work on smart phones -in landscape-, but can be very slow.

 Only for personal use by individual police officers.